 - Adhere to industry protocols, such as PCI-DSS and HIPAA, when collecting or working with sensitive payment or record data;

 - Train agents and employees on the importance of data security and protection.

 These are just a few of the important security concerns you should think about before partnering with a call center.
 Before you make your final decision, be sure to ask the call center to review their security methods and procedures with you.
 Also, be sure to do your own research (or hire an expert) to determine if their security protocols and policies align with your company’s requirements.

 In many call centers, the gulf between agents and supervisors and upper or executive management couldn’t be wider – especially in really large centers.
 When upper management and executives don’t engage frequently with agents and supervisors “on the floor”, they lose touch with what’s really happening in the call center and how effective employees are in meeting the needs of their customers.

 If you are considering a new call center vendor, one of the most important things to consider is how involved upper management is in the day-to-day operations of the “floor” or actual call center experience.
 Sure, executive meetings and calls with investors are important; but nothing helps increase productivity and boost agent morale than seeing the “boss” on the floor.
 When management displays a high level involvement, it’s a very good indicator of a call center’s commitment to their customers.

 Will the Call Center Be a True Partner?

-If you would like to find out how partnering with IA Call Center can help strengthen your business and its customer service efforts, please click here to contact us for a no-cost, no-obligation consultation.
+If you would like to find out how partnering with IA Solutions by IA Call Center can help strengthen your business and its customer service efforts, please see the contact button below for a no-cost, no-obligation consultation.
 We look forward to hearing from you.